Raibows/RSE-Adversarial-Defense/README.md

 ### Download
 You need to download IMDB, AGNEWS and YAHOO dataset and place them in ``./dataset/``.
 Then convert the origin dataset to standard data file used in this repo.
-The convert methods for each dataset are in ``tools.py``.
+The converted methods for each dataset are in ``tools.py``.
 ```
 def read_IMDB_data(path):
     ###